Dollar falls against yen on economic jitters; rouble hits lows

 "With the Fed meeting, the weight of expectations for dollar strength is very high," said David Rodriguez, quantitative strategist at DailyFX.com, a unit of retail FX broker FXCM in New York.
 He said the greenback could weaken considerably if the Fed remains dovish, however.

-The dollar index, which measures the greenback against a basket of six major currencies, was last up 0.14 percent at 88.493.
+The dollar index .DXY, which measures the greenback against a basket of six major currencies, was last up 0.14 percent at 88.493.

-On Wall Street, the benchmark S&P 500 stock index closed down 0.63 percent.
+On Wall Street, the benchmark S&P 500 .SPX stock index closed down 0.63 percent.

 (Reporting by Sam Forgione; Editing by Dan Grebler and Peter Galloway)